 Dividends are not subject to profits tax if the participation exemption conditions are met.
-In order to qualify for this exemption, a Russian company must have held at least a 50 per cent stake in the relevant subsidiary continuously for at least one year.
-If the subsidiary is a non-Russian legal entity, it must not be incorporated in a country that appears on the 'black list' of offshore jurisdictions published by the Russian government.
+To qualify for this exemption, a Russian company must have held at least a 50 per cent stake in the relevant subsidiary continuously for at least one year.
+If the subsidiary is a non-Russian legal entity, it must not be incorporated in a country that appears on the 'blacklist' of offshore jurisdictions published by the Russian government.
+Special rules apply to the companies which had redomiciled to Russia.